X

 Tuition and fees deduction

 The next choice is a deduction of as much as $4,000.
-It’s taken as an adjustment to income, which means that you can take this deduction even if you don’t your deductions.
+It’s taken as an adjustment to income, which means that you can take this deduction even if you don’t itemize your deductions.

 Try to time your tuition payments to get the maximum benefit from these breaks.
 You can take the credits or deduction for tuition you paid for academic periods that begin during the tax year or during the first three months of the following year.